ColleagueRiley/X11-Drag-n-Drop/README.md

 case ClientMessage:
 ```

-First, I will create a generic XEvent structure for replying to XDnD events.
-This is optional, but it will mean we will have to do less work.
+First, I will create a generic XEvent structure to reply to XDnD events.
+This is optional, but in using it we will have to do less work.

 This will send the event to the source window and include our window (the target) in the data.